olgaminaeva/gen-ai-coding/episodes/2-code-generation-optimization.md

 plot_average_and_interpolated(df)
 ```

-There is something wrong here—can you spot it?
-We will address this issue later, but for now, let's continue.
+There is something wrong here, can you spot it?
+We will address this issue later in the "Bug Fixing" exercise, so keep it in mind as you proceed.

 ### Docstrings Generation